-The best middleclass-accommodation in Arequipa
+The best middle-class-accommodation in Arequipa

 The accommodation is especially popular for its friendly staff and its convenient location only about 200 meters from the Plaza de Armas.
 The good breakfast served here is also a big plus for many.

-The best luxury accomodation in Arequipa
+The best luxury accommodation in Arequipa

 Located about 800 meters from the Santa Catalina Monastery, it’s also a relatively short walk to the city’s sights.
 If you’re looking for some relaxation, you can enjoy the tranquility of the garden or swim a few laps in the pool.